 • In Nursery, we build from 10-minute lessons, with daily rhyme and symbol/sound matching games.
+Nursery phonics is based on 'Little Wandle' foundations.

 • We follow the Little Wandle Letters and Sounds Revised expectations of progress.
 Four new phonemes and their corresponding graphemes are taught (GPCs) each week and they are then used in the final lesson of the week to review the week's learning.
 Children will also learn tricky words during these sessions.